CLSherrod/clsherrod.github.io/_posts/2007-11-30-more-money-better-sex.md

 published: true
 comments: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - prosperity
   - sex
-permalink: "/more-money-better-sex/"
+permalink: /more-money-better-sex/
-excerpt: "The richer you are the better sex you have."
+excerpt: The richer you are the better sex you have.
 ---
 This seems like a waste of money on a survey as for most people when you take away the stress of little or no money life gets better.
 Another good reason to be successful.